 We are absolutely committed to preventing slavery and human trafficking in our business activities, and to ensuring that our supply chains are free from these practices.

-We aim to identify modern slavery risks and prevent slavery and human trafficking in our operations.
-We made good progress during 2017 in identifying any potential risks in the top 80% of our suppliers.
-In cases where medium or high risk is identified, further assessments are being carried out.
+We aim to identify modern slavery risks and prevent slavery and human trafficking in all our operations.
+We continue to identify any potential risks in the top 80% of our suppliers and, in cases where medium or high risk is identified, further assessments are carried out which may result in the supplier not being used.

 Our full Anti-Slavery and Human Trafficking Statement is published on our website here.